SzymonNastaly/CookieAudit/docs/devlog.md

 # Devlog

+## June 22, 2024

+* cleaning up inspectBtnAndSettings & related background.js code
+    * not throwing Errors anymore (as Errors of executeScript-scripts are not properly handled in Chrome, see [here](https://issues.chromium.org/issues/40205757)), but instead returning a custom status and message object with the error message
+    * removing some console.log statements
+    * simpler handling of the returned value of inspectBtnAndSettings

+### Notices that redirect to other URLs

+*

 ## June 18, 2024

 * Added an Onboarding page that contains a tutorial for the extension, some explanation about the restrictions,